Uryaswi/Movie-Recommendation-System/README.md

 2. git

 ## Libraries
-1.Pandas: For data manipulation.
+1. Pandas: For data manipulation.
-2.Scikit-Learn: For cosine similarity and NLP utilities.
+2. Scikit-Learn: For cosine similarity and NLP utilities.
-3.NLTK or SpaCy: For text preprocessing.
+3. NLTK or SpaCy: For text preprocessing.
-4.Streamlit: For creating the interactive web application.
+4. Streamlit: For creating the interactive web application.
-5.seaborn: For data visuaization
+5. Seaborn: For data visuaization